 World of Warcraft is another freemium, although it caps you at level 20.
 The game is so big; however, I think the free option is worth mentioning.

 WoW is famous for a reason, and it is evident in the gameplay why.
 The combat is fun, and it embodies the things we all love about classic RPGs.
 World of Warcraft is well-known for its expansion packs and massive open world.
-Gamers level up the traditional way, by clearing dungeons and fight monsters, other players, and in battles.
+Gamers level up the traditional way by clearing dungeons and fighting monsters, other players, and battles.

 NosTale is an engaging free MMORPG.
 It features an anime graphic style and 3-D graphics.
 An exciting feature in this game is that characters don't choose a class until they reach level 20.
 After that, the characters may choose a specialist class.